Get a free, no obligation personal loan quote with rates as low as 9.99%

 Build A Positive Payment History

-Your payment history is one of the, if not the most important factor in the calculation of your credit scores.
-So if you’re trying to hack your credit scores, you need to make your payments on time and in full every month.
+Your payment history is the most important factor in the calculation of your credit score.
+So, the best way to give your credit score a boost is to make sure that every bill is paid on time and in full each billing cycle.

-• Use A Secured Card – If you have bad credit or are new to Canada, you can use a secured credit card to help you build a positive payment history.
-These cards have easy requirements compared to regular credit cards.
-They usually guarantee approval so long as you can provide the minimum security deposit.
-As you use the secured card and make payments, your provider will report it to the credit bureau(s).
-This will help you build a positive payment history, which may lead to higher credit scores.
+• Secured Card – If you have bad credit or are new to Canada, you can use a secured credit card to help you build a positive payment history.
+As you make payments, your provider will report them to the credit bureau(s), which will help you build a positive payment history.

-• Savings Loan – A savings loan does not provide cash upfront.
-Rather, you’ll make payments to the lender who will hold it in a secured account.
-Every payment you make will be reported to the credit bureau(s), which will help you build a payment history.
-Once you’ve paid off the “loan”, the lender will release your funds minus any interest and fees.
+• Savings Loan – With a savings loan, you’ll make payments to the lender, who will hold the money in a secured account.
+Each payment made will be reported to the credit bureau(s), which will help you build a payment history.

 Become An Authorized User On Someone Else’s Credit Card

-This is a good option for those who can’t get their own credit card, who are young or those that have no credit history at all.
-The idea is that you can become an authorized user on the credit card of someone else, usually a family member like your mother, father or significant other.
+This is a good option for those who can’t get their own credit card, who are young, or those who have no credit history at all.
+The idea is that you can become an authorized user on another person’s credit card, usually a family member.

-Once you’ve been added as an authorized user, you’ll be able to use the credit card but you won’t be responsible for the payments.
+Once you’ve been added as an authorized user, you can use the credit card to make purchases.
 The primary cardholder is solely responsible.
-As they make payments the creditor will report the payments to both your credit reports which may build your credit.
-However, it’s important to ask your credit card company if they do report the payments to both your reports as some companies do not.
+As the primary cardholder makes payments, the creditor will report the payments to both your credit reports, which can build your credit.
+Just make sure to ask your credit card company if they do report the payments on your credit report as well as the primary cardholder’s.

 Things To Consider Before Becoming An Authorized User